Vietnam Travel Guide During and Post-Covid 19

 |No. of days without new infection caused by community transmission until today||N/A|

-Note: The latest infections also raise the number of community transmissions in the past few days to four, the first of which broke Vietnam’s 99-day streak with no community transmission of the novel coronavirus.
+– As of late July 2020, the latest infections raise the number of community transmissions in the past few days to four, the first of which broke Vietnam’s 99-day streak with no community transmission of the novel coronavirus.
 Other additional cases were Vietnamese nationals coming from other countries.

 VI.
 What you can bring with